readthedocs/sphinx-autoapi/docs/reference/config.rst

 	Path to output the generated AutoAPI files into, including the generated index page.
-	This path should be relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
+	This path must be relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
 	This can be used to place the generated documentation anywhere in your documentation hierarchy.